mono-ball/MonoBall/examples/csx-event-driven/EVENT_PATTERNS.md

 # Event-Driven Patterns in CSX Scripts

 ## Overview
-This document provides a comprehensive guide to event-driven programming patterns used in PokeSharp's CSX scripting system.
+This document provides a comprehensive guide to event-driven programming patterns used in MonoBall Framework's CSX scripting system.

 ---